GEOG 597G: Challenges in Global Geospatial Analytics

 What will be expected of you?

 This course follows a blended learning environment.
-The first three weeks of the course features collaborative learning at a distance.
-Penn State students will spend those three weeks engaged in problem solving activities via an online presence.
-They will also partner with ITC students and interact online.
+The first two weeks of the course features collaborative learning at a distance.
+Penn State students will spend those two weeks engaged in problem solving activities via an online presence.
 The next two weeks feature Penn State students traveling to Enschede, Netherlands to spend time in an immersive environment collaborating with ITC students.
-Also included during these weeks will be travels to national mapping agencies of Netherlands, Germany, and Switzerland.
+Also included during these weeks will be travels to national mapping agencies of the EU.
 Following this two-week travel abroad, Penn State students will return to their respective homes and further develop the capstone deliverable in both written and video format.

 At the successful completion of this course, you should be able to:

-- explore how visualization and computational tools (such as GeoAnalytics) could help provide a solution;
+- Integrate powerful visualization and computational tools (such as GeoAnalytics) to help provide a solution

-- synchronously and asynchronously collaborate with peers to provide feedback and listen to critiques; and
+- Synchronously and asynchronously collaborate with peers to provide feedback and listen to critiques

 Required Course Materials